aws/aws-parallelcluster/api/client/src/docs/ClusterOperationsApi.md

-Update a ParallelCluster managed in a given region.
+Update a cluster managed in a given region.

 ### Example